cunger/launch/notes/style-before-content/css-positioning.md

 The `overflow` property specifies what happens when an element has a fixed size and the content doesn't fit into it.
 * `visible` (the default) renders the content, which then flows outside of the box (but without affecting other elements)
 * `hidden` hides any content that extends beyond the box (and self-clears all floats in the element)
-* `scroll` and `auto` make the overflowing content accessible via scrollbars, where `auto` shows them only when they are necessary, while `scroll` always shows them. independent of whether they are needed
+* `scroll` and `auto` make the overflowing content accessible via scrollbars, where `auto` shows them only when they are necessary, while `scroll` always shows them (independent of whether they are needed).